[1] 10

 - JSON: JavaScript Object Notation which is an open format composed of Key: value pairs.
 It is a data format and not part of the Javascript language.

-If you click the first two arrows you will get a .xlsx file and then a .csv file on your computer.
+If you click the first two arrows you will download a .CSV file and a .xlsx file to your computer’s default downloads location for your browser.

 - Note the key-value pairs for each observation.